Chart Color Schemes

 Clarendon Vale features high concentrations of group households, with a higher-than-average median household size

-Family households account for 67.7% of all households, including 18.9% couples with children, 12.6% couples without children, and 34.1% single parent families.
-Non-family households make up the remaining 32.3%, consisting of 26.9% lone person households and 4.7% group households.
+Family households account for 67.7 percent of all households, including 18.9 percent couples with children, 12.6 percent couples without children, and 34.1 percent single parent families.
+Non-family households constitute the remaining 32.3 percent, with lone person households at 26.9 percent and group households comprising 4.7 percent of the total.
 The median household size is 2.6 people, which is larger than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households